Inxmail/inx_magento2/README.md

 This extension requires an Inxmail Professional account and a corresponding Inxmail Professional REST-API user.

-Please contact your Inxmail account manager or write to sales@inxmail.de to get all information regarding this extension.
+Please contact your Inxmail account manager or get in [touch with us](https://www.inxmail.de/kontakt) to get all information regarding this extension.

 =======